Protection of data as a fundamental principle

 Our website contains links to websites from other service providers who do not have any official connection with our service.
 After a link is followed, we no longer have any influence over the processing of data possibly transferred over to third parties through clicking on the link itself (which could be information concerning your IP address or the URL of the link).
 We do not have any control over the actions of third parties.
 As a result of this, we cannot assume any responsibility for the processing of such data by third parties.

-Upon written request we can provide you with information about which personal data which concerns you are saved on our servers.
+Upon written request, we can provide you with information about which personal data concerns you are saved on our servers.
 The user can delete the user profile at any time.
-10. Security

-We make use of technical and organisational security measures, in order to ensure that the personally identifiable data of our users is protected from being lost, inappropriately changed, or incorrectly accessed by third parties.
-Our security measures include: encryption of data in TLS; ensuring that only a small number of employees of the Liquid Democracy e.V. have access to the server; Server operation in the fail-safe and protected data centre Hetzner Online AG; regular data backup on physically separate servers.
-In every case, our website only allows specific persons that we have expressly authorised access to your personally identifiable data insofar as to fulfil the above mentioned goals of their protection.
-11. Messaging
+We make use of technical and organisational security measures, in order to ensure that the personally identifiable data of our users are protected from being lost, inappropriately changed, or incorrectly accessed by third parties.
+Our security measures include: encryption of data in TLS; ensuring that only a small number of employees of Liquid Democracy e.V. have access to the server; Server operation in the fail-safe and protected data centre Hetzner Online AG; regular data backup on physically separate servers.
+In every case, our website only allows specific persons that we have expressly authorised access to your personally identifiable data insofar as to fulfil the above-mentioned goals of their protection.

 a) Messaging between users

-Within the software it is possible for you to send other users private messages.
+Within the software, you can send other users private messages.
 It is also possible to receive messages from other users.
 Unless you explicitly publish the contents of a message, these messages will remain unpublished and are not read by us.
 We however maintain the right within legal boundaries to hold these messages on our servers.

 b) Messaging sent from us to you

-With your registration you accept in the terms and conditions that we can contact you in exceptional cases via your provided email address (for example, for scientific inquiry related to the EUth project and for the continued development of the platform).
-We pledge not to send you advertisement of any form in these emails.
-12. Analysis Services
+With your registration, you accept in the terms and conditions that we can contact you in exceptional cases via your provided email address (for example, for scientific inquiry related to the EUth project and for the continued development of the platform).
+We pledge not to send you advertisements of any form in these emails.